kylead10/beyond-politics/README.md

 This is a single page website for Beyond Politics program built using reactJs.
-Its utilizes styled-component for styling and react icons.
+Its utilizes styled-component for styling and react ico.
 A registration form is available which collects relevant information from future attendee of the program.